June Havoc: Film and stage

 In 1959, Havoc's first memoir, Early Havoc, was published.
 The New York Times critic called the book "spirited" and "entertaining."
 In the memoir, Havoc recounted her life from childhood to 1933, when she first competed in a marathon dance contest.
 The chapters alternated between a chronological progression and a description of the grueling marathon dance contest, detailing the desperation and degradation she experienced and observed.
 At the time of the book's publication, Havoc was appearing on Broadway in the play The Warm Peninsula, co-starring Julie Harris and Farley Granger.
-Harris read the memoir, and was so taken with the dance contest chapters that she urged Havoc to write a play based upon that experience.
+Harris read the memoir and was so taken with the dance contest chapters she urged Havoc to write a play based upon that experience.
 At first she demurred, never having written a play.
-However, Harris persisted, and when she said that she would star as Havoc's character in the play, Havoc was finally persuaded to write it.
+However, Harris persisted, and when she said she would star as Havoc's character in the play, Havoc was finally persuaded to write it.
 Upon completion, the play Marathon '33 was performed in a workshop at the Actors Studio.
 David Merrick optioned the play for Broadway with Gower Champion set to direct.
-However, Havoc canceled the option, explaining that Merrick wanted to turn the play into a musical.
-Champion responded that Havoc had canceled the option because Merrick had wanted her to work with another writer to revise the play, and she had refused.
+However, Havoc canceled the option, explaining where Merrick wanted to turn the play into a musical.
+Champion responded Havoc had cancelled the option because Merrick had wanted her to work with another writer to revise the play, and she had refused.

 Havoc then planned to present Marathon '33 in the Riviera Terrace ballroom, an actual dance hall.
 However, when the ballroom was sold, she agreed to present her play on Broadway.
 As director and choreographer, Havoc turned the stage at the ANTA Theatre into a dance hall.
 Marathon '33 proved to be a flop, opening on December 22, 1963, running for 48 performances and closing on February 1, 1964.
 The play featured 34 actors, several of whom had highly successful careers, including Doris Roberts, Joe Don Baker, Conrad Janis, Gabriel Dell and Ralph Waite.
 The play earned four Tony nominations, including nominations for Havoc for best direction of a play and for Harris as best actress in a play.